-

 Standard talk structure:

-To ensure consistency and fairness across ISQGD sessions, the following presentation formats are observed.
+To ensure consistency and fairness across ISQGD sessions, the following

 30-minute slot:

-Up to 25 minutes for the presentation, with the remaining time reserved for questions,
+Up to 25 minutes for the presentation, with the remaining time reserved for

-discussion, and transition.
+questions, discussion, and transition.

 60-minute slot: